carpentries-incubator/pangenomics/_episodes/08-tda.md

 ## **Topological data analysis**

 Topological data analysis is a technique that uses concepts from topology to analyze complex data and find patterns and structures that are not apparent at first glance.
-This technique is based on the construction of a structure called a simplicial complex, which is composed of a collection of simple geometric objects called simplices.
+This technique is based on constructing a structure called a simplicial complex, composed of a collection of simple geometric objects called simplices.
 The topology of this complex is used to analyze and visualize the relationships between the data.

 ### **Simplex**
-Simple geometric object of any dimension (point, line segment, triangle, tetrahedron, etc.) that is used to construct simplicial complexes.
+A simple geometric object of any dimension (point, line segment, triangle, tetrahedron, etc.) is used to construct simplicial complexes.

 > ### For Mathematicians
 >